This post may contain affiliate links. Please read my disclosure policy.

 BBQ Pork Tenderloin made with a signature, zesty pork marinade.
 This recipe is delicious for both grilled pork tenderloin as well as baked!
 Always a crowd favorite!

 Pork tenderloin makes one of our favorite go-to meal ideas, especially on busy weeknights or even on slower weekends.
-I love finding new ways to prepare it that my whole family enjoys and am really excited about sharing this recipe with you guys for my BBQ Pork Tenderloin recipe.
+I love finding new ways to prepare it that my whole family enjoys and I am really excited about sharing this recipe for my BBQ Pork Tenderloin recipe.

 So simple to prepare, this pork tenderloin recipe is definitely one we make time and time again and one that disappears quickly.